 What is a FICO® Score and how can you improve yours?

-• Learn how you can check your FICO® Score
+Do you know your FICO® Score

 For a three-digit number, your Fair Isaac Corporation, or FICO® Score carries a lot of weight.
 From applying for a new credit card with attractive rewards, or a personal loan to cover a large expense, to getting a mortgage for a house or taking out a private student loan for college, your FICO® Score plays a key role showing banks and other lenders that you’re a creditworthy individual who can take on the financial responsibility of borrowing money and paying it back.
 Having a good FICO® Score can qualify you for better borrowing terms and ultimately save you money.